Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

    [choose resources](https://medium.com/@robert.broeckelmann/when-to-use-which-oauth2-grants-and-oidc-flows-ec6a5c00d864).
    Refer to Notes 4+ if you need to make a decision (specifically made for social provider).
    Those notes make the decision for you so you can speed up the process.
-Just know for this tutorial, redirect URI is http://localhost:8001/accounts/profile/ For now, only complete Part 1 of the tutorial (the rest you can understand alone): https://django-oauth-toolkit.readthedocs.io/en/stable/tutorial/tutorial_01.html#create-an-oauth2-client-application
+Just know for this tutorial, redirect URI is http://localhost:8000/accounts/custom/login/callback/ For now, only complete Part 1 of the tutorial (the rest you can understand alone): https://django-oauth-toolkit.readthedocs.io/en/stable/tutorial/tutorial_01.html#create-an-oauth2-client-application

+**IT IS EXTREMELY IMPORTANT you use 127.0.0.1:8001 throughout this tutorial**.
+You must use the same exact domain the entire time.
+The domains for provider and consumer CANNOT be the same otherwise the session cookies will be mixed up.

 <details>
 <summary>Notes for Server Instructions</summary>